FociSolutions/submodule-kube/README.md

 Run the git configuration steps on the docker image, this will require the public key.

 The final piece of the puzzle, the GPG commit signing requires a encryption key.
-Once the PGP key is generated in the WSL environment this "should just work":tm .
+Once the PGP key is generated in the WSL environment this "should just work" &trade; .
 Almost, the key turned out to be that for some reason the docker dev container doesn't take the default recipient, fixed that by adding the following line into the `~/.gnupg/gpg.conf` file:

 ```
 recipient {your email accosicated with the token}